 With the new year right around the corner, millions of people will begin setting new fitness goals.
 If one of your aspirations for 2020 is to get fit, I recommend working with a professional who can help you get there as fast and as safely as possible.

-When hiring a fitness coach or starting a new program it’s important to understand what you’re going to get out of the experience.
-Take some time to ask yourself what’s most important to you.
+Before hiring a personal trainer, it’s important to understand ahead of time what you’re ultimately going to get out of the experience.
+Take the time to think about what is most important to you.

-Here are 5 questions you should consider asking before committing to a program:
+Here are 5 questions to ask before hiring a Personal Trainer:

 1. What certifications do you have?

-If you are someone who cares about the education of the coach you’re trusting to help you get fit (and you should be), make sure you choose someone who holds at least one personal training certification from an accredited agency.
-These certifications are the gold standard in the industry; ACSM, ACE, NASM, and NSCA.
+If you’re someone who cares about the education of the trainer you’re trusting to help you get fit (and you should be), make sure you choose someone who holds at least one personal training certification from an accredited agency.
+These certifications are the gold standard in the industry; NASM, NSCA, ACSM, and ACE.

-2. What was the last seminar you attended?
+2. What was the last seminar or certification course you attended?

-When hiring a coach, it’s important to know how often they attend fitness seminars and what kind of courses they take on a regular basis.
-In order to remain certified, a coach has to keep their continuing education credits up to date.
-Most accredited certifications require a coach to re-certify every two years, and they need to accrue a certain amount of CEU’s.
+When hiring a trainer, it’s important to ask how often they attend fitness seminars and what kind of courses they take on a regular basis.

-The fitness industry changes every few months, and staying up on the latest trends and research is important.
-A coach should attend at least two hands-on seminars per year, otherwise they risk falling way behind on what’s relevant.
+Trends in the fitness industry change every few months, so staying up on the latest research is important.
+A credible personal trainer should attend at least two hands-on seminars per year, otherwise they risk falling way behind on what’s relevant.

 3. What kind of results can you get me?

-This is obviously an important question to ask.
-Have them share testimonials with you, and talk to other clients who have achieved similar goals to yours.
-Have them explain the system they use to help their clients get the results they want so you understand what’s expected of you.
+Have them share testimonials with you, and ask to interview other clients who have achieved similar goals to yours.
+Have them share the system they use and the philosophy behind how they help their clients get results.

 Do they assist with goal setting?